-What can I expect to learn in the Interior Design program at GW?
+What can I expect to learn in the Interior Architecture and Design program at GW?

-A variety of skills within the field, including lighting design, computer-aided drafting and textiles and finish materials.
+A variety of skills within the field, including lighting design, computer-aided drafting and interior materials.
 Students benefit from the Washington, D.C., location, which provides access to exhibits, trade shows and lectures, as well as the program's connections for internships and practicum opportunities.

-What is the Interior Design community like at GW?
+What is the Interior Architecture and Design community like at GW?

 Located on the Mount Vernon Campus, this program fosters a close community of students and faculty.
 The program offers opportunities to work with professional interior designers and architects, and students have access to area museums, galleries, libraries, professional design societies and private and public arts organizations.

-What can I do in the Interior Design field?
+What can I do in the Interior Architecture and Design field?